Women’s Weekend at Angel Fire Bike Park

 Tara Alcantara

 With over 25 years in the sport, Tara has dedicated her life to MTB, and feels most at home on gravity-fed trails.
 As a Level 2 “Air” PMBIA Certified Coach, Tara has an exceptional knack for pushing riders who want to progress.
 Tara helps her students develop the skills required to make solid decisions on the trail.
 As one of the very first of only a couple female riders on her home mountain, Mt Lemmon, she often chased some of Tucson’s fastest riders down technical, fast trails.
-Tara started a Tucson based shuttle, rental, and guiding company called Home Grown MTB in 2016.
+Tara started a Tucson based mountain bike outfitter & guide company called Home Grown MTB in 2016.
 She has become a resource for locals and tourists alike, looking to experience the big mountain riding and exhilarating backcountry trails of the Sonoran Desert.
 She is also a founding member and past President of TORCA (Tucson Off-Road Cyclists & Activists), with thousands of hours of volunteer work slinging dirt and rock to make the trails better for everyone.
 Tara has coached MTB professionally since 2016, traveling the country working for some of the biggest names in the industry.

 Art Alcantara